tulu/chrome-extension-npm-faves/README.md

 ### Chrome Web Store

 Install the extension from the Chrome web store.
+(Not yet available)

 ### Release